-There are cumulative impacts to sensitive shoreline organisms (e.g. clams, crabs, macro invertebrates) which die or bio-accumulate the toxic components of petroleum products.
-This toxicity moves up the food chain negatively impacting reproduction, shortening life span and leading to mortality of larger animals (birds and mammals) that may prey on these organisms.
+There are cumulative impacts to sensitive shoreline organisms (such as clams, crabs, macro invertebrates) which die or bio-accumulate the toxic components of petroleum products.
+This toxicity moves up the food chain, negatively impacting reproduction, shortening life span and leading to mortality of larger animals (birds and mammals) that may prey on these organisms.

 What to do if you spot oiled wildlife